 All of these can set any enterprise on the path towards a successful digital workplace and supportive culture.

-David Brown, Sonny Cheng, Veronica Melian, Kathy Parker & Marc Solow, Culture and engagement: The naked organization, Deloitte University Press, February 27, 2015.
+David Brown, Sonny Cheng, Veronica Melian, Kathy Parker & Marc Solow, Culture and engagement: The naked organization, Deloitte Insights, February 27, 2015.

-Josh Bersin, Dimple Agarwal, Bill Pelster & Jeff Schwartz, Introduction: Leading in the new world of work, Deloitte University Press, February 27, 2015.
+Josh Bersin, Dimple Agarwal, Bill Pelster & Jeff Schwartz, Introduction: Leading in the new world of work, Deloitte Insights, February 27, 2015.

-Irfan Saif, Sean Peasley, & Arun Perinkolam, Safeguarding the Internet of Things: Being secure, vigilant, and resilient in the connected age, Deloitte Review Issue 17, Deloitte University Press, July 27, 2015.
+Irfan Saif, Sean Peasley, & Arun Perinkolam, Safeguarding the Internet of Things: Being secure, vigilant, and resilient in the connected age, Deloitte Review Issue 17, Deloitte Insights, July 27, 2015.